Armwell Long: Career

-Later years and death
+Later life and death

 Long was very wealthy, and lived with his wife on a large piece of land called the "Forest Flower," which he had inherited from his father.
 His family had been given that land originally in 1682, as a grant from Lord Baltimore.
 One map from 1818 showed Long as owning all of the space on one side of Frankford's main street.
 Some said that it was possible to "walk from Selbyville to Frankford on Colonel Armwell Long's property."

 Long was the leader of his family and was described as being a "very influential man in Delaware affairs," with mentions of him being on numerous county and state records.
 His descendants were also prominent in the lower part of Delaware, with Fred Travers of the Delmarva News writing, "The history of Southeastern Sussex County and descendants of Armwell Long are intertwined over and over."
 One of his sons, Isaiah (1783–1832), was the first Frankford merchant and has been called the town's "founding father."

 Long died on November 22, 1834, at the age of 80.
 His personal items and lands were divided among his children after his death.
 He was buried in his family's burial grounds, which were later made into a public cemetery named "Colonel Armwell Long Cemetery" in his honor in 1927.
 He also had a chapter in the Daughters of the American Revolution named for him.
 A book about Sussex County described Long as "a great man."